TheAngryByrd/theangrybyrd.github.io/_posts/2020-12-05-FsToolkit-ErrorHandling2.md

 And I'll be covering for creators of computation expressions:
   - [Source member](https://stackoverflow.com/questions/35286541/why-would-you-use-builder-source-in-a-custom-computation-expression-builder) (I can't find a better resource on it than this StackOverflow post.)

+This is part of the [2020 F# Advent event](https://sergeytihon.com/2020/10/22/f-advent-calendar-in-english-2020/).
+Take a look at that for other great blog posts coming out.

 ## Applicatives

 [Applicatives](https://devblogs.microsoft.com/dotnet/announcing-f-5/#applicative-computation-expressions) were introduced [F# 5.0](https://devblogs.microsoft.com/dotnet/announcing-f-5/).
 We initially added support during F# 5.0 for it [PR #75](https://github.com/demystifyfp/FsToolkit.ErrorHandling/pull/75) which was released in [1.3.0](https://github.com/demystifyfp/FsToolkit.ErrorHandling/releases/tag/1.3.0) but it's worth covering it here in the 2.0 announcement.